Asynchronous JavaScript

 })();

-– Use meaningful error messages: Clearly describe the error in each `catch` block.
+– Write good error messages: Describe the particular error within the `catch` block.

-– Leverage tooling: Use linters and code formatters like ESLint and Prettier for consistent async syntax.
+– Force tool use: Use linters and formatters such as ESLint and Prettier to maintain consistency of async syntax.